C0DETyper/sliutheorygroup.github.io/docs/Tutorial/CP2K_polaron_structure.md

 This is the HOMO LUMO gap, 2.07 eV compared to the [experimental band gap 3.2 eV](https://doi.org/10.1016/0038-1098(93)90427-O).
 This underestimation of the band gap is expected for PBE, and generally hybrid functionals are required to reproduce experimental band gaps.

 Next we perform a geometry optimisation starting using the automatically generated restart file 'tio2-1.restart'.
 You should make a new folder and re-name 'tio2-1.restart' to an input filename of your choice such as ['input.inp'](https://github.com/LiuTheoryLab/wiki_cp2k/blob/main/tio2/anatase/cell-441/mp-390/hole/from-neutral/pbe-u-o/pbe/input/input.inp).
 Change lines 'CHARGE 0' to 'CHARGE 1' and 'MULTIPLICITY 1' to 'MULTIPLICITY 2' in 'input.inp' to create a charge of 1, equivalent to removing an electron from the system.
 The multiplicity keyword can just be removed and CP2K will automatically calculate it, but it is worthwhile to get in the habit of controlling the multiplicity yourself as it must be manually set if studying magnetic systems.
+Note that CP2K will automatically add a homogeneous background charge in order to keep the system neutral, as otherwise the electrostatic energy will diverge.
+This is standard in all DFT codes, but is worth understanding that performing calculations on charged systems introduces a number of challenges and approximations.

 Run this new calculation, and run same commands

 ```txt
 grep 'Total F' cp2k_log.log